Skip to content

 Loyalty programs.
 Booking.com Genius and Expedia Rewards create switching costs for frequent travelers.

-Effective direct booking strategy doesn’t ignore these advantages—it addresses them where possible and works around them where necessary.
+Effective direct booking strategy doesn’t ignore these advantages.
+It addresses them where possible and works around them where necessary.

 Two Types of Direct Booking Wins